Home

 Allegorical stories are, no surprise, written as lengthy pointed allegories.
 Whether the author intended to or not, they are widely regarded as thinly-veiled social commentaries.
 George Orwell's novel Animal Farm is a potent example, while L. Frank Baum's The Wizard of Oz was almost certainly an inadvertent one.

-Alternative History is usually a subgenre of 'science fiction,' however there are enough literary novels with such a premise to merit a separate genre.
-An excellent example is The Yiddish Policeman's Union, by Michael Chabon, in which a replacement Israel was established in rural Alaska.
+Alternative History is usually a subgenre of 'science fiction.'
+However, there's enough variety to merit a separate genre.
+An excellent example is the 'literary, detective' novel The Yiddish Policeman's Union, by Michael Chabon, in which a replacement Israel was established in rural Alaska.
+Another is Raymond Khoury's 'thriller' novel Empire of Lies, in which (an essentially magical) time-travel method enables a modern jihadist to help the Ottomans conquer Europe.

 Americana (road trip)